What do you see in a Gemba Walk

 The Friday Video Series with Dr. Michael Balle, the Gemba Coach at the Lean Enterprise Institute recently competed a month long series on PDCA.
 As I reviewed the video, I found that over 30% of the material had been edited out.
 I have included the entire audio of the conversation as a podcast.
 Even if Read More …

-A Gemba Talk on Lean with Womack
+Another Gemba Talk w Womack